Maritime Wrongful Death Claims. Millions recovered for injured Fishermen and crewmen. 30 Years of maritime law experience.

 Beard can navigate the complex laws and rules relating to protecting minors’ rights to compensation.
 He has a special interest in protecting the interests of children who have lost a parent in a maritime accident.
 He has been on the cutting edge of raising the value of children’s rights to compensation for a parent’s death.
 Developing evidence of why a vessel sank requires a thorough investigation and understanding of complex maritime laws.
 Beard has employed experts in marine safety, naval architecture, meteorology, oceanography, marine engineering, maritime medicine, economists, and child psychologists, to prove damages for families in maritime wrongful death cases.

-Beard has represented crewmen with all types of injuries.
+Beard and his partners have represented crewmen with all types of injuries.
 Working with you and your doctor to understand the nature and future impact of your injuries is important to evaluating the value of your claim.
 Beard has successfully litigated cases involving many serious injuries including brain injuries; amputations; spinal surgery; joint replacement; burns; seizures; ankle, knee, wrist, elbow and shoulder injuries; post concussive injuries; balance disorders; repetitive stress; lost vision; chronic pain; complex regional pain syndrome; and spinal cord stimulators.
 Beard understands your injuries and how they impact your life and your ability to work in the future.